 Academic Divisions: Communication and Human Studies and Natural and Applied Science

 The Manassas Campus is located in western Prince William County on a 100 acre site next to the Manassas National Battlefield.
 The campus primarily serves the residents of western Prince William and Fairfax counties and the cities of Manassas and Manassas Park.
 In 1999, the Mary Louise Jackson Amphitheater was opened.
 In Spring 2012, the Harry J. Parrish Hall opened at the Manassas Campus.

-Academic Divisions: Communications Technologies and Social Sciences; and Science and Applied Technologies
+Academic Divisions: Languages, Arts, and Social Sciences; and Mathematics, Sciences, Technologies and Business.

 NOVA’s Woodbridge Campus sits on 109 tree-lined acres in eastern Prince William County and includes four academic buildings, sports fields, tennis courts, a beautiful lake, two theatres and the state-of-the-art Regional Center for Workforce Education and Training.
 The Woodbridge Campus offers distinctive programs including Air Conditioning & Refrigeration, Massage Therapy, Film & Photography, Cybersecurity and English as a Second Language in addition to many other degree and certificate programs to more than 11,000 students.
 The Woodbridge Campus provides off campus instruction at several locations including area high schools and Quantico and Fort Belvoir military bases.

 Under the endorsement of the Loudoun Campus, Reston Center opened for classes in Spring 2006.